Magical Maastricht

 - If you’re coming from Belgium, follow Brusselseweg in Smeermaas and enter Maastricht via Belvédèrelaan.
 You’ll get to Maastricht faster, and you won’t have to wait at the ramp meter on Bosscherweg.
 Take the same road on your way back – it’s just as quick.

-- P+W Frontenpark offers low-cost parking (fixed, all-day parking rate: €12).
+- Fort Willem and Frontenpark offers low-cost parking (fixed, all-day parking rate: €8,30 at Fort Willem and €18 at Frontenpark).
 Vrijthof square or Markt square are just fifteen minutes’ walk away.

 - Choose a parking location on your route: Sphinx, Mosae Forum, or Onze Lieve Vrouwe.